futrime/lip/docs/faq.md

 ## It downloads so slowly!
 What can I do?

 lip downloads teeth via GOPROXY.
 You can use a faster proxy by running `lip config GoModuleProxyURL <url>`. lip supports GitHub mirror as well.
 You can use it by running `lip config GitHubMirrorURL <url>`.
+If you are setting up HTTP proxy, you can simply set the `HTTP_PROXY` and `HTTPS_PROXY` environment variable.

 ## It always shows errors when I try to install a tooth!